kKapalka/travelling-salesman-java/readme.md

   * Rewrote single-threaded solver so that it can be stopped at will
   * Rewrote multi-threaded solver so that it can handle a variable amount of threads
   * Found and resolved an edge case where the calculations wouldn't stop if numbers of threads used for multi-threaded solver equals 1
   * Started to work on the GUI.
 It will contain 3 tabs: Cities, where user can look up the city connection chart; Progress graph, where user can watch how the result has been changing over time; Results, which will contain top 50 solutions from the last generation upon cancelling.
 To start calculating, user will press 'Start calculations', and to stop, he will press 'Stop calculations'.
-Upon pressing on a specific gene, a modal window will show up with the overall path and the travel costl.
+Upon pressing on a specific gene, a modal window will show up with the overall path and the travel cost.
+  * Transferred the logic for displaying generation data inside the controller itself, instead of inside solvers.
+This way data can be used for the purpose of display.

 * 12.12.2021